Le-Tuan-Binh/ucademy/markdown/knowledge.md

 It only working in environment production.
 It means only working when you deploy into the website and server.

 When the static page with url path display in viewport, the `Link` with the attribute `Prefetching` will be loads the `linked route (denoted by the href)` and data in the background to improve the performance of client-side navigations.
+When the static page with url path display in viewport, the `Link` with the attribute `Prefetching` will be loads the `linked route (denoted by the href)` and data in the background to improve the performance of client-side navigations.

+### 6. Some of hook important in NextJS

+**[usePathname()](https://nextjs.org/docs/app/api-reference/functions/use-pathname)**: It use to access the current pathname of the URL.
+This can be particularly useful for scenarios where you need to conditionally render components or apply logic based on the current route.

+### 7. Error Best Practice

+You're importing a component that needs `usePathname`.
+It only works in a Client Component but none of its parents are marked with "use client", so they're Server Components by default.

+This is an error that the component use hook `usePathname` of nextjs is only run at the environment Client so you need to declare `"use client"` in the head of the file.